MannLabs/alphabase/README.md

 ### Notes for developers

 #### 1. Code Structure
-While AlphaBase offers an object-oriented interface, implement algorithms for manipulating data in a functional way and call them from class methods.
+While AlphaBase offers an object-oriented interface, algorithms for manipulating data should be implemented in a functional way and called from class methods.
+This allows the functions to be reused without instatiating a class.

 #### 2. DataFrame Handling
 - Return DataFrames in the same order as they were passed